Auto-scaling Approaches for Microservice Applications: A Survey and Taxonomy: Introduction

 \begin{itemize}

-\item [$ \bullet $] We conduct a recent comprehensive review and survey on auto-scaling, outlining their key contributions, and compared and analyzed our work with them.
+\item [$ \bullet $] We present a comprehensive and up-to-date survey of auto-scaling research, summarizing the key contributions of existing studies and systematically comparing and analyzing representative works.

-\item [$ \bullet $] We survey the latest auto-scaling methods based on cloud-native applications, analyzing their characteristics, limitations, and applicability, and presenting the evolution of methods used in auto-scaling in recent years.
+\item [$ \bullet $] We review recent auto-scaling approaches for microservice applications, examining their core characteristics, limitations, and applicability, and highlighting the methodological evolution of auto-scaling techniques in recent years.

-\item [$ \bullet $] We develop an extensive taxonomy of auto-scaling domains that covers the vast majority of existing methods and classified them according to their key features and conditions, finally providing detailed comparisons and analyses.
+\item [$ \bullet $] We propose an extensive taxonomy for microservice auto-scaling, covering the majority of existing approaches and categorizing them according to their key design features and operating conditions, followed by detailed comparative analysis.

-\item [$ \bullet $] We outline the current research challenges and potential opportunities within the auto-scaling domain in the context of cloud-native applications, and by synthesizing existing knowledge, identified future research directions to further explore and innovate in this critical field.
+\item [$ \bullet $] We identify open challenges and emerging opportunities in auto-scaling for microservice-based systems, and outline promising future research directions by synthesizing insights from current literature.

 \end{itemize}